Pain Management FAQ

 Pain management eases the suffering, improves the quality of life, and helps you return to your maximum level of functioning and independence.
 When pain doesn’t fade away after a trauma, or when it’s resistant to treatment and persists, or when doctors cannot identify the cause of pain, patients get referred to pain management.
 Pain management doctors offer relief for neck, back, and other pain problems with individualized treatments.

 Acuteness and chronicity have nothing to do with the intensity of the pain.
 Acute pain refers to sudden, short-term pain while chronic pain refers to ongoing, long-term pain.

-We need certain information which is list below.
+We need certain information which is listed below.
 When we get the documents from you, one of our doctors will review your case , If the doctor determines that we’re the best fit for you, you’ll be accepted into our pain management program.
 You’ll be called to set up your first appointment immediately.

 – Recent MRI

 – Your patient’s file from your previous management clinic or any other doctor you’ve visited for your pain

 – Your prescription list

 For those of you who’ve never been to pain management before, the following documents are needed: